TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-generalloganalytics-integrationissuesazuresecuritycenter.md

 />

 # Integration issues: Azure Security Center
-Security Center collects data from your Azure virtual machines (VMs) and non-Azure computers .
+Security Center collects data from your Azure virtual machines (VMs) and non-Azure computers.
 Data is collected using the Microsoft Monitoring Agent and copies the data to your workspace for analysis.

 ## **Recommended steps**
  To Check if security solution installed on the relevant workspace by following this steps:<br>